-Joshua briefs and argues motions, is actively involved in discovery matters, and prepares for and participates in trial.
+Joshua briefs and argues motions, is actively involved in discovery matters and prepares for and participates in trial.
 He also briefs and argues appeals.

 Joshua is dedicated to pro bono legal aid.
 He helped secure a new trial and new sentencing for an Alabama death-row inmate in state post-conviction proceedings.
-Additionally, Joshua successfully represented a group of taxpayers in a suit challenging the use of public money to fund active houses of worship under the Massachusetts constitution.
+Joshua also successfully represented a group of taxpayers in a suit challenging the use of public money to fund active houses of worship under the Massachusetts constitution.
 Joshua has also co-authored amicus briefs in the U.S. Supreme Court on behalf of several trade associations and industry groups.

 Joshua served as a law clerk for the Honorable Leonie M. Brinkema, District Judge, U.S. District Court for the Eastern District of Virginia, and the Honorable John F. Anderson, Magistrate Judge, U.S. District Court for the Eastern District of Virginia.
 That court is one of the fastest in the nation, and there Joshua gained valuable experience that helps his clients resolve their disputes efficiently and successfully.

 Joshua is a frequent author on topics involving appellate law and the intersection of law and technology, among others.
 He is currently editor-in-chief of The Journal of Legal Metrics, one of the “bundle” of small journals that make up the Journal of Law, and he has written for and edited the publication since 2011.
 Joshua taught courses on federal courts and legal writing as a visiting assistant professor at the George Mason University Antonin Scalia Law School in 2012-13, and as an adjunct professor from 2013 to 2019.